NOOB-3301/AI_-Competitor_Analysis/README.md

-# CompetitorSpy - AI-Powered Competitive Intelligence Platform
+# CompetitorAnalysis - AI-Powered Competitive Intelligence Platform

 CompetitorAnalysis is a modern web application that helps businesses uncover and analyze competitor relationships with target accounts using AI-powered research and analysis.